Community Events & Festivals

 Discover all that Burnsville has to offer.
 This section contains helpful information for those who are new to Burnsville, Minn., or those who are just visiting.
 Please refer to the links on the left for the information contained in this section.

-City Compost Site Open Select Weekends for Buckthorn Disposal
+City Compost Site Open for Buckthorn This Weekend

-To help the many dedicated residents removing buckthorn, the City will open its compost site (for buckthorn disposal only) the last weekend of every month June through September.
-The compost site will also be open for buckthorn every weekend in October.
+To help dedicated residents in their quest to remove and dispose of buckthorn, the City will open its private compost site during the last weekend of the month during June through September - and every weekend in October.

 How do I get to City Hall?